Odafe Atogun: Life

 Atogun professes a desire to write timeless stories which transport the reader.
 Since the publication of his first book, he has taken keen interest in the work of Kafka.
-He is also influenced by the works of Milan Kundera, J. M. Coetzee, Ngugi wa Thiong’o, and Chinua Achebe amongst others.
+He is also influenced by the works of Milan Kundera, J. M. Coetzee, Ngugi wa Thiong’o, and Chinua Achebe.

 He lives in Abuja.
 He has a son from a previous relationship, to whom he dedicated his first book.

 Taduno's Song

-Atogun's first book,Taduno's Song was published by Canongate.
+Atogun's first book,Taduno's Song, was published by Canongate.
 It is a "Kafkaesque tale" that "imagines such a post-colonial dystopia".
 It tells the story of the eponymous Taduno whom the author says he modelled around the late Afrobeat musician Fela Kuti.

 Of the book, this has been said: "One would be hard pressed to find a tale as beautifully written and thoroughly engaging."
 It is " a fine, allusive challenge to the dictators who infest Africa—and the world," a book that "is a rich, multilayered work, exploring lessons of freedom, self-worth, forgiveness and faithfulness."
 Indirect Libre calls it "a wholly engrossing, impressive debut by a writer who has taken the force of multiple influences and wielded them with an uncommon grace and lightness."